 Even at times of crisis we get very little support from the Government, so to continue our work improving the lives of deaf children all across the country we need to raise vital funds.
 We simply can’t do that unless we continue to reach out to the incredibly generous public.

-Nothing is more important than making sure we work safely.
-We are following the Chartered Institute of Fundraising and the Fundraising Regulator’s latest guidance on public fundraising after lockdown as well as the latest government guidance to ensure our fundraising activity is carried out responsibly and safely.
-In the words of Baroness Barran, Minister for Civil Society:
+When we restart our public fundraising activity we will be following the Chartered Institute of Fundraising and the Fundraising Regulator’s latest guidance on public fundraising and any updated advice, as well as the latest government guidance to ensure our fundraising activity is carried out responsibly and safely.
+In the words of Baronness Barran, Minister for Civil Society:

 “This is a challenging time for many charities delivering vital services across the country and I know from my conversations with fundraisers just how important it is for public fundraising to restart safely and responsibly.
 I am pleased to support this guidance which outlines key principles for charities to follow while ensuring they adhere to social distancing measures and Government advice.”

 We have set out safety measures where all representatives will:

 - Wear face coverings – either clear full-face visors or masks with windows so their mouths are visible.

 - Carry hand sanitizer and disinfecting wipes/spray at all times and are trained to use them regularly

 - Maintain social distancing at all times with all conversations to take place in the open air